Xenogenesis (film)

 Xenogenesis is a 1978 Canadian-American science fiction short film directed by James Cameron and Randall Frakes.
 It stars William Wisher Jr. and Margaret Umbel.

 Plot

-Raj (an engineered man, trained to deliver humanity from the final cataclysm) and Laurie (a woman raised by a machine, but she alone knew the power of love) are sent in a gigantic sentient starship to search space for a place to start a new life cycle.
-Having come across a derelict starship, belonging to an unknown people said to have been dead for fifty thousand years, Raj decides to investigate.
-He comes across a gigantic robotic cleaner, which attacks Raj and he ends up hanging from an edge.
-Laurie arrives to help, operating a vehicle which moves on four legs.
-Raj instructs her to get back to their ship, but she refuses and engages the robot in combat.
-The film ends with Raj still hanging from the ledge; Laurie pushing the robot towards the edge, with the robot fighting to not go over it.
+Raj, an engineered man, trained to deliver humanity from the final cataclysm, and Laurie, (a woman raised by a machine, but she alone knew the power of love), are sent on a gigantic sentient starship to search space for a place to start new life.

+Having come across a derelict starship belonging to an unknown people said to have been dead for fifty thousand years, Raj decides to investigate.
+He comes across a gigantic robotic cleaner, which attacks him and he ends up hanging from a ledge.
+Laurie arrives to help him, sitting inside of and controlling a vehicle which walks on four legs.
+Raj instructs her to go back to their ship, but she refuses and engages the robot in combat.
+The film ends with Raj still hanging from the ledge; Laurie pushing the robot towards the edge of a precipice; and the robot fighting to not go over it.